|An Instance is an issue tracker with the issues that you want to synchronize.|

 Each Connection has the following components:

-A Data filter specifies which information can be transferred to the destination instance.
+Sync rules that specify which information can be transferred to the destination instance.
+Check the sync rules concept for more details.

 Any modification is synchronized towards the other issue using the specifications of the relation.

-A replica is a copy of an issue which is transferred to the other instance.
-Use the Data filter processor to specify
+A Replica is a copy of an issue which is transferred to the other instance.
+You can specify what issue data you want to send to the other side in the Outgoing sync rules.

 |Transformation is the act of changing one type of value into another type of value. |